cakephp/authorization/docs/Quick-start-and-introduction.md

 The `AuthorizationMiddleware` will call a hook method on your application when it starts handling the request.
 This hook method allows your application to define the `AuthorizationService` it wants to use.
-Add the following method yo **src/Application.php**
+Add the following method your **src/Application.php**

 ```php